chaiNNer-org/chaiNNer/CONTRIBUTING.md

 ## The anatomy of a node

-This section will explain how nodes are implemented in chainner.
+This section will explain how nodes are implemented in chaiNNer.
 We will use the `Opacity` node as an example.
 This node takes an image and an opacity value as input, and outputs the image with the opacity applied.
 It basically makes the image more transparent.

 Here's the full code of the node: